Triads-Developer/Distributed-and-parallel-algorithms-for-quantile-regression/README.md

 employ like Snow which could avoid or minimize this bottleneck, but the initial performance boost provided by Python is remarkable.

+In the R implementation of this algorithm, Rcpp is used to export the C++ function into R. In Python, the equivalent functionality is achieved with Pybind11.

 # Testing
 In terms of testing, I ran the original implementation and exported the results (Beta) to a file.
 In the new Python/C++, that file was read and compared to the results generated Beta.